Probing Proton versus Electron Heating and Energization during Magnetic Reconnection: Introduction

 \section{Introduction}

-Magnetic reconnection is responsible for the rapid conversion of magnetic energy in various environments, including solar flares \citep{lin71,Masuda94,Lin03}, Earth's magnetosphere \citep{Dungey61,Sonnerup81}, and the solar wind \citep{Gosling05,Phan06,phan21}.
+Magnetic reconnection is responsible for the rapid conversion of magnetic energy in various environments, including solar flares \citep{lin71,Masuda94,Lin03,Benz17}, Earth's magnetosphere \citep{Dungey61,Sonnerup81}, and the solar wind \citep{Gosling05,Phan06,phan21}.
 During reconnection, magnetic energy is efficiently transferred to particles, producing both bulk heating that scales with $m_iC_A^2$ (the available magnetic energy per particle) \citep{Phan13a,Phan14,Oieroset23,Oieroset24,Oka25} and a significant number of non-thermal particles characterized by power-law tails in their distribution functions \citep{Lin03,Oieroset02,Krucker10,Gary18,Ergun20b,Desai25}. {\it In situ} measurements of bulk heating have revealed that protons gain significantly more energy than electrons and there is some evidence that protons may also dominate energy gain in the non-thermal component during magnetotail reconnection \citep{Ergun20,Rajhans25}.
 In the case of solar flares, measurements of energetic protons do not extend below around an MeV so the total energy content of protons is uncertain \citep{Lin03,Emslie12}.
+However, recent observations of line broadening in flares suggests ion heating in flares might also exceed that of electrons \citep{Russell25}.

 Magnetic reconnection produces bent magnetic field lines that expand outward due to their tension force to form an Alfv\'enic exhaust \citep{Parker57,Petschek64,Sato79}.
 The exhaust carries energy away from the x-line and transfers energy from the magnetic field to the surrounding plasma \citep{Lin93}.
 Reconnecting current sheets, however, tend to breakup and form multiple x-lines and associated flux ropes \citep{Biskamp86,Drake06,Loureiro07,Bhattacharjee09,Daughton11} and observations support the multi-x-line picture of reconnection \citep{Chen08,Phan24} The dominant mechanism driving particle energy gain during magnetic reconnection is Fermi reflection in growing and merging magnetic flux ropes \citep{Drake06,Oka10,Dahlin14,Guo14,Li19,Zhang21}.
 The mechanism produces power-law tails in both electron \citep{Arnold21} and ion \citep{Zhang21,Yin24b} distributions.
 Particles gain energy through repeated reflections in contracting magnetic field lines, thereby leading to the observed power-law tails in particle energy distributions \citep{Drake06,Drake13,Li19,Zhang21}.
 The rate of energy gain from Fermi reflection is proportional to a particle's energy \citep{Drake06,Drake13} and is therefore greatest for the most energetic particles.
 For this reason, the most energetic particles gain the most energy, which facilitates the formation of extended powerlaw tails.
 The \textit{kglobal} model \citep{Arnold19, Drake19, Yin24}, which is designed to describe reconnection in macroscale systems by ordering out all kinetic scales, was the first fully self-consistent model to produce the extended powerlaw tails documented in observations \citep{Arnold19, Drake19}.